milairhu/GoVote/readme.md

     go get gitlab.utc.fr/milairhu/ia04-api-rest/restagent/cmd/launch-10-generated-agents@latest
 where *launch-10-generated-agents* can be replaced by the name of any other executable cmd folder.
 The use of @latest is only mandatory if the active folder is not in a Go module.

-To run a program via *go run*, simply go to the *cmd* folder and execute the following command:
+To run a program via *go run*, simply go to the *cmd* folder, choose a folder and execute the command like follows:

     go run launch-10-generated-agents.go